 Stem cells are the building blocks for any type of living organism.
 They have the ability for self-renewal and replication, capable of forming any type of tissue or organ in the body.
 Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
 It has been found that adult stem cells are capable of being transferred into any one single organ of the body.

 Stem Cell Treatment for Emphysema

-In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the blood, fat and bone marrow.
+In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the blood and bone marrow.
 Stem cells the capacity to form many types of differentiated cells.
 During the procedure, stem cell treatment involves harvesting adult stem cells, which requires special laboratory techniques to collect.
 After being extracted from the patient’s body, they are then processed and isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about our available treatment options for emphysema, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.